Discount Rate Frequently Asked Questions

 Each employer in the CalPERS system has their own specific funded status, which can be found in your actuarial valuation report.
 A change in the discount rate will affect each employer a little differently because of the timing of cash flows and the structure of their liabilities.

 Members retiring or re-retiring on or after December 22, 2016, are affected.
-Those who retired before that date are not affected.
+Those who retired before that date aren't affected.

 For Classic members there are no changes since the contribution rates are set by statute.